K-Wu/K-Wu.github.io/_pages/mentorship.md

 - Exchange ideas and learn from your mentor and other collaborators
 - Get advice from your senior peers applying to grad school, coursework, or anything
 - Gain advice and recognition from active professors and/or full-time researchers in the projects
-- Learn about the eminent concerns and vision companies, e.g., HPE, Amazon, etc., in our collaborations have
+- Learn about the eminent concerns and vision companies in our collaborations, e.g., HPE, Amazon, etc., have

 From my side, when seeking to become a mentor, I expect the following benefits.